 - Careful processes for tracking and document control

 Eleven tests are performed on every unit of donated blood before it is given to a patient.
-Tests screen for infectious diseases, including hepatitis (a liver infection), the human immunodeficiency virus (the virus that causes AIDS), HTLV-I (a virus associated with a rare form of leukemia), HTLV-II and syphilis.
+Tests screen for infectious diseases, including hepatitis (a liver infection), HIV/AIDS, HTLV-I (a virus associated with a rare form of leukemia), HTLV-II, and syphilis.
 An exciting new test called Nucleic Acid Test or NAT can identify the actual DNA of HIV and the hepatitis virus.
 NAT testing helps ensure the safety of the blood we supply.

 Donating Blood is Very Safe

 Donors who meet the federal eligibility requirements outlined by the FDA rarely experience problems with donating a pint of blood.
 Also, contracting any disease from donating blood is virtually impossible.
-All blood collection equipment is sterile, disposable, and used one time only, which eliminates transmission of any blood-borne disease.
+All blood collection equipment is sterile, disposable, and used only once, which eliminates transmission of any blood-borne disease.